-Earlier in my life, I always dreamed of having a computer-graphics studio at home.
-Now that I have the studio, there have been many times that I have completely ignored all bodily sensations during marathon computer sessions.
-Probably my most squalid moment was being force-fed by my partner while still sitting in front of the screen!
+Earlier in my life, I always dreamed of having a computer graphics studio at home.
+Now that I have the studio, there have been many times that I have completely ignored all bodily sensations during marathon computer sessions. probably the most squalid moment was being force-fed by my partner while still sitting in front of the screen!

-The computer provides a very seductive way to extend one's abilities and senses-enabling the production of slick-looking documents with very little typing ability, the recollection and digestion of large amounts of information, the visualisation of mathematical formulae and scientific processes, etc. I find, as an artist, that I can make images with the computer that I could not or would not consider making with traditional media.
-I am also fascinated by the process of envisioning the new art forms that are possible with computers, for example, art that interacts with the viewer in a meaningful way.
-The development of the computer seriously threatens the idea of the art object as a unique, financially appreciating artifact.
+The computer provides a very seductive way to extend one's abilities and senses - enabling the production of slick-looking documents with very little typing ability, the recollection and digestion of large amounts of information, the visualization of mathematical formulae and scientific processes, etc. I find, as an artist, that I can make images with the computer that I could not or would not consider making with traditional media.
+I am also fascinated by the process of envisioning the new art forms that are possible with computers, for example art that interacts with the viewer in a meaningful way.
+The development of the computer seriously threatens the idea of the art object as unique, financially appreciating artifact.

-Despite the real, sensual pleasure that I feel from the images I make, I cannot help noticing how unsensual computers and their interfaces are.
-The senses of smell, touch and taste are barely represented in these hard, grey, plastic boxes and input devices.
-An interesting exception to this trend is Allison Druin's [1] Noobie, a huge furry creature that children squeeze and touch in order to communicate with the computer.
+Despite the real sensual pleasure that I feel from the images I make, I cannot help noticing how unsensual computers and their interfaces are.
+The senses of smell, touch and taste are barely represented in the hard grey plastic boxes and input devices.
+An interesting exception to this trend is Allison Druin's "Noobie" [2], a huge furry creature that children squeeze and touch in order to communicate with the computer.

 The kinesthetic body, which is absent in the current computer interfaces that are based on keyboard or mouse, may well enter the picture when virtual space becomes readily available.
 While wearing body suits and gloves, one's entire body moves to interact with the synthetic world seen in special glasses.
-In this way the computer can provide a kind of virtual prosthetic device for the body: for example, one's arm movements might result in the image of a DNA
+In this way the computer can provide a kind of virtual prosthetic device for the body: for example one's arm movements might result in the image of a DNA helix being split apart by probes.
+The possibilities here are fantastic.